hajnayeb/Python-Visualization/README.md

 My experience in Python visualization:

+The scripts,

+Basic_plots.ipynb
+Geospatial_Data.ipynb
+Plotly_figures.ipynb

-The scripts show some of the examples I have in data visualization
+show some of the examples I have in data visualization